ahoymarcus/nextjs-myjs-tech-blog/articles/containerization-overview-2022-03-25.md

 According to [IBM](https://www.ibm.com/cloud/learn/containerization), containerization `is the packaging of software code with just the operating system libraries and dependnecies required to run the code to create a single lightweight executable - called a container - that runs consistently on any infrastructure.`

-And to [Red Hat](https://www.redhat.com/pt-br/topics/containers) Linux Containers are technologies which allow to package and isolate applications together with all their execution environment, there is, with all the arquives necessary to execute them, everything which make easier to migrate the application between environment without losing functionalities.
+And to [Red Hat](https://www.redhat.com/pt-br/topics/containers) Linux Containers are technologies which allow to package and isolate applications together with all their execution environment, there is, with all the files archives necessary to execute them, everything which make easier to migrate the application between environment without losing functionalities.

-And the great benefits that Containers brought to make than `the de facto units of modern cloud-native applications` are its more portable, more resource-efficient in nature, more secure and easily to deploy.
+And all these great benefits that Containers brought, helped to make than `the de facto units of modern cloud-native applications` as they are in fact more portable, more resource-efficient in nature, more secure and more easily to deploy.

 ###### Other articles about containerization: